The Tacx Neo Smart direct drive trainer is one of most sophisticated available, though it is one of the most expensive and has a very large footprint

 The Neo, unlike any other turbo we’ve tested, is self-calibrating.
 This means that you don’t have to perform a zero offset like you do with many power meters and turbo trainers.
 Wahoo for example will want you to complete a weekly spin-down test to ensure correct calibration.

 Bluetooth and ANT+ connectivity means you can connect the trainer wirelessly with your computer or phone and ride along downloaded courses or complete training sessions.
 That of course also allows you to use third party apps such as Zwift.

-To sum up, the Neo is a little outdated now.
-It once was the market leader but the likes of Elite, CycleOps and Wahoo have now come to the fore and provide equal performance with better compatibility at a cheaper price too.
+Ultimately, the Tacx Neo was once was the market leader, but the likes of Elite, CycleOps and Wahoo have now come to the fore and provide equal performance with better compatibility at a cheaper price too.

-The Tacx Neo is a great piece of hardware that has a really realistic ride feel and is fairly quiet, though the added feel of the 'road surface simulation' on Zwift means it isn’t the quietest we’ve tested overall.
+The Tacx Neo Smart is a great piece of hardware that has a really realistic ride feel and is fairly quiet, though the added feel of the 'road surface simulation' on Zwift means it isn’t the quietest we’ve tested overall.
 If a realistic feel is important to you, then this is a great option.
 The Tacx Neo is sophisticated but the likes of Wahoo, CycleOps and Elite have caught up now.
-Time for an update from Tacx.